Integrated Sensing and Communications for Unsourced Random Access: Fundamental Limits: Numerical Results

-To further evaluate the performance of the achievable result and the practical scheme of UNISAC, Fig. \ref{Fig_MSEAOA} compares the MSEAOA of the practical scheme in Section~\ref{Sec_AOAEstimation} with the achievable result presented in \eqref{MSE_eq} and the optimistic outcome illustrated in \eqref{MSEAOACRLB}, for various values of \( M \).
-To generate this result, we select \( n = 512 \), \( S_c = S_s = 1 \), \( |\mathcal{A}_s| = |\mathcal{A}_c| = 10 \), and \( P_{K_s,K_c} = 1 \) when \( K_s = K_c = 0 \), and \( P_{K_s,K_c} = 0 \) otherwise, meaning that all users are correctly detected.
-The figure shows that both the practical and achievable results yield accurate AOA estimation performance, closely approaching the optimistic result.
-This suggests that the practical model operates near its fundamental limits, leaving little room for further improvement.
-Additionally, the figure illustrates the expected enhancement in AOA estimation accuracy as the number of antenna elements $M$ increases.
-However, this improvement diminishes with larger arrays, as also indicated by~\eqref{MSEAOACRLB}, which shows an inverse dependence of the MSEAOA on $M$.
+In order to evaluate the effectiveness of the achievable result for the MSEAOA, Fig. \ref{Fig_MSEAOA} compares the MSEAOA presented in \eqref{MSE_eq} with the optimistic outcome illustrated in \eqref{MSEAOACRLB}, considering various values of $M$.
+To obtain this result, we assume that $P_{K_s,K_c} = 1$ when $K_s=0$ and $K_c=0$, and $P_{K_s,K_c} = 0$ otherwise.
+This figure illustrates the enhancement in the AOA estimation achieved by the UNISAC model as the number of antenna elements is increased.
+Additionally, the minimal difference between the achievable and optimistic results indicates a tight capacity region for the AOA estimation provided by the UNISAC model.

-To study the effect of changing the number of communication and sensing slots on the performance of the practical UNISAC, we illustrate its performance in Fig. \ref{fig_DiffSlots} for $n=1024$, and different values of $S_c$ and $S_s$.
-In each sub-figure, we set either $S_c$ or $S_s$ equal to one, while changing the other parameter.
-It is obvious that in both scenarios, increasing the number of slots degrades the performance of the UNISAC model.
-However, there are other reasons to choose larger values for the slot size.
-For instance, as shown in \eqref{Eq_assymptotic_Complexiyt}, the computational complexity of the system decreases significantly with increasing slot size.
-Meanwhile, the performance degradation remains negligible up to a certain slot size.
-Therefore, the values of $S_c$ and $S_s$ should be carefully selected to reduce the computational load while maintaining acceptable system performance.